rsta2/circle-docs/docs/index.rst

 .. note::

-	This documentation is currently under construction.
-The information refers to the current development version on the `develop` branch.
+	The latest information refers to the current development version on the `develop` branch.

 .. toctree::
 	:maxdepth: 2